JoanStinson/UnityLoggerExtended/README.md

 ```
 Like this, none of your log calls will be executed without having to remove any code!
 I know, super useful right?

-You can alternatively, undefine de DEBUG symbol manually, by doing so:
+Alternatively, you can undefine the DEBUG symbol manually, by doing so:
 ```csharp
 #undef DEBUG
 ```